 Short-term effects can range from feeling relaxed and happy, to hallucinations, clumsiness, slurred speech, anxiety and vomiting; the long-term effects of ketamine can result in headaches, dependence and ketamine bladder syndrome where sufferers may experience incontinence and ulcers in the bladder.5

-There is also the potential for people to misuse their prescribed ketamine, as people have with prescribed opioid painkillers.
-The question of how to avoid misuse within therapeutic prescribed ketamine programs are still being explored.
+There is also the potential for people to use prescribed ketamine as a recreational drug, as people have with prescribed opioid painkillers.
+The question of how to avoid recreational use within therapeutic prescribed ketamine programs are still being explored.

 More research needed

 The allure of ketamine’s potential as an anti-depressant is strong – and it’s not the only drug of hope currently being researched for people who suffer from depression, especially depression that has not responded to other drugs or treatments.
 Studies into the potential positive effects of LSD and psilocybin (magic mushrooms), used in particular settings with appropriate participants, also warrant further research.

 But as the science remains unproven, we need to be careful to let the research catch up with the hype.

 - Hackett, M, et al.2016.
 'Effects of Low-Dose and Very Low-Dose Ketamine among Patients with Major Depression: a Systematic Review and Meta-Analysis', International Journal Of Neuropsychopharmacology, vol. 19, no. 4.

 - Black Dog Institute 2017, World’s largest trial of ketamine to treat depression begins.

 - George, D et al. 2017.
 'Pilot Randomized Controlled Trial of Titrated Subcutaneous Ketamine in Older Patients with Treatment-Resistant Depression', The American Journal of Geriatric Psychiatry, vol. 25, pp. 1199-1209.